-(right, acute, obtuse), a dimensional figures ba ommon Core Standards for Mathematics, Geometry #1-2 (Grade 4): Draw points, lines, line segments, rays, angles ght, acute, obtuse), and perpendicular and parallel lines.
-Identify these in two-dimensional figures.
-Classify two-mensional figures based on the presence or absence of parallel or perpendicular lines, or the presence or absence angles of a specified size.
-Recognize right triangles as a category, and identify right triangles.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: obtuse, acute, right angle; parallel angles according to their properties using manipulatives and angles according to their properties using angles according to their properties using manipulatives and graphic support Compare and contrast lines or angles according to their properties using manipulatives and graphic support Define lines and angles according to their properties (e.g., "My desk has four right angles on the top, which are 90 degrees.
+(right, acute, obtuse), a and perpendicular and sed on the presence or parallel lines.
+Identify th absence of parallel or ese in two-dimensional perpendicular lines, or the presence or absenc Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging Topical manipulatives and Categorize lines and angles according to their properties using manipulatives and graphic support angles according to their properties using manipulatives and graphic support Compare and contrast lines or angles according to their properties using manipulatives and graphic support Define lines and angles according to their properties (e.g., "My desk has four right angles on the top, which are 90 Level WRITING proficiency are exposed to grade- level words and expressions, such as: obtuse, acute, right angle; parallel and perpendicular linen and perpendicular degrees.
 Each leg of the desk has two acute angles of 55 degrees each and two obtuse angles of 125 degrees each.")
-Level 6 - Reaching and perpendicular lines, end points, rays, vertex, line Cognitive Function: S to their properties.
-Students at all levels of English language profic ciency ANALYZE lines a and angles according segment, degrees, protractor Example Context for find, measure, and class nts write about the type me, or community. s and properties of line s and angles they
+6 - Reaching Cognitive Function : Students at all levels of English language proficiency ANALYZE lines and angles according to their properties. segment, degrees, protractor Example Context for Language Use: Students write about the types and properties of lines and angles they find, measure, and classify in their school, home, or community.